top of page

 Upgrading Your System for a Smarter Lawn

-Repairing your system is one thing, but upgrading it can lead to significant water savings and a healthier landscape.
-Modern irrigation technology is more efficient than ever.
+Repairing your system is one thing, but upgrading it can lead to significant water savings and a healthier yard.
+Modern irrigation technology is more efficient than ever, and these upgrades pair well with Lubbock’s ordinance requirements.

 The Smart Controller Revolution